Migrate a Bucket’s Storage Backend

 If you migrate a bucket’s storage from Couchstore to Magma, you may see increased disk usage.
 Couchstore’s default threshold for fragmentation is 30%.
 When a Couchstore bucket reaches this threshold, Couchbase Server attempts to fully compact the bucket.
 If the bucket has a low write workload, Couchbase Server may be able to compact the bucket to 0% fragmentation.

 Magma’s default fragmentation threshold is 50%.
 Couchbase Server treats this threshold differently than the Couchstore threshold.
-Couchbase Server does not perform a full compaction with the goal of reducing the bucket’s fragmentation to 0%.
+It does not perform a full compaction with the goal of reducing the bucket’s fragmentation to 0%.
 Instead, Couchbase Server compacts a Magma bucket to maintain its fragmentation at the threshold value.
 This maintenance of the default 50% fragmentation can result in greater disk use for a Magma-backed bucket verses the Couchstore-backed bucket.

 If a bucket you migrated to Magma has higher sustained disk use that interferes with the node’s performance, you have two options: